-PSI is firmly committed to serving the Church world wide by offering its programs to international students.
+PSI is firmly committed to serving the Church on a global scale by offering its programs to international students.
 At the time of publication, the steps necessary to admit international students have not been completed.
 Students from other countries should maintain contact with PSI's Admissions Office to learn when the procedures for international admission have been completed.
-ACADEMIC POLICIES